AustralianCancerDataNetwork/auscatverse/guides/SPHINX.md

 ## Deploying Documentation

-GitHub can build and then serve the documentation for us.
-Unfortunately, only the Enterprise edition of GitHub allows us to properly protect private documentation.
-Therefore a workaround is required to password protect the Sphinx documentation ourselves.
-This approach is taken from [this GitHub repository](https://github.com/matteobrusa/Password-protection-for-static-pages).

-1. Create a new directory under `docs/site`.
-Create a new file in there called `index.html` and copy the contents from [here](https://raw.githubusercontent.com/matteobrusa/Password-protection-for-static-pages/master/index.html).

-2. Create a GitHub Action pipeline to build the documentation on GitHub by defining the following file under `.github/workflows/build_docs.yml`:
+1. Create a GitHub Action pipeline to build the documentation on GitHub by defining the following file under `.github/workflows/build_docs.yml`:

 ```yaml
 name: Build Docs